Git Triangular Workflow - @{push} branches

 If you want to override the push remote for a single branch, you can set that for that branch:

-# Make branch `my-upstream-pusher` push to up/my-upstream-pusher rather than fork/my-upstream-pusher.
+# Make branch my-upstream-pusher push to origin/my-upstream-pusher

-git config branch.my-upstream-pusher.pushRemote up
+git config branch.my-upstream-pusher.pushRemote origin

 This section is optional, but will make things much easier.
 It also makes things safer as you will now never accidentally push to the upstream tracking branch by mistake.